Interaction

 Seduce

-A seduced character doesn’’t stay that way forever.
-How long the
+A seduced character won’t stay that way forever.
+How long the character remains seduced depends on the result of the check:

 Taunt

-to rattle or enrage an opponent.
-A character who taunts his
+Taunt represents a character’’s ability to trade insults in order to rattle or enrage an opponent.
+A character who taunts his opponent tries to force him into making an error in judgment.

 Taunt Situation Modifiers